cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

     switch channel.order {
       case ORDERED:
         // ordered channel: check that packet has not been received
-        // only allow timeout on next sequence so all sequences before the timed out packet can be received abortTransactionUnless(nextSequenceRecv == packet.sequence)
+        // only allow timeout on next sequence so all sequences before the timed out packet are processed (received/timed out)
+        // before this packet times out
+        abortTransactionUnless(nextSequenceRecv == packet.sequence)
         // ordered channel: check that the recv sequence is as claimed abortTransactionUnless(connection.verifyNextSequenceRecv(